202C-Pilot/202C-Master-Course/forums-class-discussions.md

 ## Class Discussion 3.
 Reading: Analyzing Your Audience and Purpose

+Using the language and concepts of this lesson's reading, compose a substantive discussion post that addresses some or all of the prompts below.
+Because we're looking to foster discussion here, try to end your post with a question or two for your classmates to consider.

+Prompts for Discussion

 ## Class Discussion 4.
 Reading: Researching Your Subject

 * Discussion of sample IRGs.

+Using the language and concepts of this lesson's reading, compose a substantive discussion post that addresses some or all of the prompts below.
+Because we're looking to foster discussion here, try to end your post with a question or two for your classmates to consider.

+Prompts for Discussion

 ## Class Discussion 5.
 Reading: Understanding the Writing Process

+Using the language and concepts of this lesson's reading, compose a substantive discussion post that addresses some or all of the prompts below.
+Because we're looking to foster discussion here, try to end your post with a question or two for your classmates to consider.

+Prompts for Discussion

 ## Class Discussion 6.
 Reading: Understanding Ethical and Legal Considerations

+Using the language and concepts of this lesson's reading, compose a substantive discussion post that addresses some or all of the prompts below.
+Because we're looking to foster discussion here, try to end your post with a question or two for your classmates to consider.

+Prompts for Discussion

 ## Class Discussion 7.
 Reading: Preparing Job Application Materials.

 * Discussion of letters and sample letters.

+Using the language and concepts of this lesson's reading, compose a substantive discussion post that addresses some or all of the prompts below.
+Because we're looking to foster discussion here, try to end your post with a question or two for your classmates to consider.

+Prompts for Discussion

 ## Class Discussion 8.
 Reading: Communicating Persuasively

 * Discussion of resumes and sample resumes.

+Using the language and concepts of this lesson's reading, compose a substantive discussion post that addresses some or all of the prompts below.
+Because we're looking to foster discussion here, try to end your post with a question or two for your classmates to consider.

+Prompts for Discussion

 ## Class Discussion 9.
 Reading: Organizing Your Information

+Using the language and concepts of this lesson's reading, compose a substantive discussion post that addresses some or all of the prompts below.
+Because we're looking to foster discussion here, try to end your post with a question or two for your classmates to consider.

+Prompts for Discussion

 ## Class Discussion 10.
 Reading: Writing Technical Definitions and Descriptions

 * Discussion of sample tech descriptions.

+Using the language and concepts of this lesson's reading, compose a substantive discussion post that addresses some or all of the prompts below.
+Because we're looking to foster discussion here, try to end your post with a question or two for your classmates to consider.

+Prompts for Discussion

 ## Class Discussion 11.
 Reading: Writing Coherent Documents

+Using the language and concepts of this lesson's reading, compose a substantive discussion post that addresses some or all of the prompts below.
+Because we're looking to foster discussion here, try to end your post with a question or two for your classmates to consider.

+Prompts for Discussion

 ## Class Discussion 12: Reading Designing Documents

+Using the language and concepts of this lesson's reading, compose a substantive discussion post that addresses some or all of the prompts below.
+Because we're looking to foster discussion here, try to end your post with a question or two for your classmates to consider.

+Prompts for Discussion

 ## Class Discussion 13: Reading: Writing Instructions

 * Discussion of sample instruction sets

+Using the language and concepts of this lesson's reading, compose a substantive discussion post that addresses some or all of the prompts below.
+Because we're looking to foster discussion here, try to end your post with a question or two for your classmates to consider.

+Prompts for Discussion

 ## Class Discussion 14.
 Reading: Creating Graphics

+Using the language and concepts of this lesson's reading, compose a substantive discussion post that addresses some or all of the prompts below.
+Because we're looking to foster discussion here, try to end your post with a question or two for your classmates to consider.

+Prompts for Discussion

 ## Class Discussion 15.
 Reading: Writing Effective Sentences

+Using the language and concepts of this lesson's reading, compose a substantive discussion post that addresses some or all of the prompts below.
+Because we're looking to foster discussion here, try to end your post with a question or two for your classmates to consider.

+Prompts for Discussion